CCM19/ccm19doks/docs/agency-version/kunden.md

-The actual number of views is shown here and a button to reset the counter for the current month.
+It shows here the actual number of views and a button to reset the counter for the current month.